 - 1 teaspoon apple vinegar

-- some salt and pepper
+- some fine sea salt and pepper

-- For the blackberry sauce:
+- Blackberry sauce:

-- 200 g/ 7 oz fresh or frozen blackberries
+- 7 oz fresh or frozen blackberries

-- 1 tablespoon apple vinegar
+- 1 tablespoon apple cider vinegar

 - 2 tablespoons blackberry jelly